aditya-vardhan/songs/red.md

-I'm going to
+I'm going tooo...

 Where the sun burns

-And the
+And the....

-Heat stays in command
+Heeeaat stays in command

 Come lay by my side

-Right here
+Right heeere

-To where the river turns to dust And
+To where the.... river turns to dust And...

 God is never rushed